webiny/docs.webiny.com/docs/get-started/going-live.md

 sidebar_label: Going Live
 ---

 This article demonstrates how you can deploy your project to `dev`, `prod` and any other environment you may have.
-In the end of this process you will have a public URL to show your website to the world.
+At the end of this process you will have a public URL to show your website to the world.

 ## 1. Create a `dev` environment config